pytorch/pytorch/docs/source/sparse.rst

 Fundamentally, operations on Tensor with sparse storage formats behave the same as operations on Tensor with strided (or other) storage formats.
-The particularities of storage, that is the physical layout of the data, does and should not influence the semantics.
+The particularities of storage, that is the physical layout of the data, influences the performance of an operation but shhould not influence the semantics.

 Not as many operations support sparse Tensors as support dense Tensors.
 See our :ref:`operator<sparse-ops-docs>` documentation for a list.